 To boost domestic implementation of ISO 50001 and increase energy productivity in the country, the UAE has committed to participating in the Energy Management Leadership Awards.
-The Energy Management Campaign supports the UAE’s national efforts to promote ISO 50001 by participating in these Awards, which will motivate entities to increase their efficiency and energy management standards, thereby increasing the UAE’s energy productivity.
+The Energy Management Campaign supports the UAE’s national efforts to promote ISO 50001, which will motivate entities to increase their efficiency and energy management standards, thereby increasing the UAE’s overall energy productivity.

 As the world moves to a cleaner and more sustainable future, the UAE sees energy efficiency as a hidden fuel that can reduce the country’s energy intensity and greenhouse gas emissions whilst allowing its economy to grow sustainably.
 Energy management standards play a key role.

 In early 2017, the UAE announced its long-term national energy strategy, which includes a target of 40% reduction in energy consumption compared to BAU by 2050.
 As part of the second phase of this strategy, the UAE is working on a DSM program for Industry, Buildings and Transport.
 The Industry program will focus mainly on driving the implementation of best practices in energy management, i.e., ISO 50001.

 We commit to continue driving the increase in implementation of energy management standards in the UAE by continuing to work with certified entities, encouraging them to share their knowledge and experience through increased participation in the Energy Management Leadership Awards.
 We will also work with international and local energy management experts to explore methods of providing the knowledge and tools required to facilitate the application of energy management standards in the UAE.